GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 # Preference Log

+- 2026-08-26: Split BSP into independently selected GPIO and USART capability headers/sources and CMake components, retained `bsp.h` as a guarded aggregate, required capability headers to be self-contained and minimal, and assigned complete RCC/GPIO/peripheral initialization ownership to `BSP_InitOBLED()` and `BSP_InitUSART()` with private static-inline subtransaction helpers.
 - 2026-08-23: Extended peripheral-header alignment across device constants, all register-field macros, sibling bitfield comments, and documented closing register members so the complete header uses coherent shared columns.